anti-spades/anti-spades/README.md

 - 👋 Hi, I’m alex!
 - 👀 I’m interested in web design
 - 🌱 I’m currently learning angular
-- 📫 How to reach me Spades#1600
+- 📫 How to reach me discord @Spades#1600

 <!---
 anti-spades/anti-spades is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.